List of Flashpoint characters: Michelangelo "Spike" Scarlatti

 He and Lou were best friends and frequently paired on the field; they even made a leisure trip to Ocho Rios together.
-Spike tried to save Lou's life when he stepped on the landmine, however was unsuccessful.
+Spike tried to save Lou's life when he stepped on the landmine; however, he was unsuccessful.
 Lou's death had enormous adverse effects on Spike, as seen in several episodes following his death.

 Spike is shocked when Greg quits in the middle of the finale of Season 4, saying: "Guys, did that just happen?" from the control room in apparent disbelief.
 He is overjoyed when Greg decides to stay on the Team as he is very loyal and hates to see the team being broken up.
 This is proved in 'The Good Citizen' when Greg confronts Spike about a branch of the Federal Government coming to speak to him about recruiting Spike.
 He is wanted by several different agencies and, as pointed out by Wordy in 'Fault Lines' "Can pick up and leave whenever he wants.".
 However, Spike decides to remain with the team showing that although leaving would advance his career, he remains loyal to the SRU and Team One.
 In Season 5, episode 4 "Eyes In", Spike tries asking Winnie out, which she turns down, admitting that she doesn't date cops because she needs balance in her life, not as a fake rule to let guys down easy.
 She implies that if it weren't an unbreakable rule, she'd break it for him saying "the perfect guy just came along."
 In the series finale, "Keep the Peace", a year later, Spike and Winnie officially become a couple.